 Some consideration should be given to incentivizing affordable housing as a priority feature and/or requiring that an applicant provide a deeper level of affordability than currently required under MFTE and Inclusionary Zoning programs.
-The City will consider amending incentives for Overlake Neighborhood in 2021.
-Proposed amendments elevate affordable housing to a priority feature and incentive.
-As currently proposed, any residential development within OV will be required to produce a minimum of 20% affordable housing and/or provide deeper affordable housing commensurate with the reduction of number of affordable units.
-The City should monitor utilization of this feature by the development community and amend as needed to ensure that the incentive achieves desired outcomes.
 A similar approach could be considered for application in other zones where incentives are offered.